HesamKorki/Computer-Visiom-Rudimentary/Session 1/README.md

 ☑️*Contact me: Hesam.korki@gmail.com*

-*All the rights of this project are reserved for Hesam Korki*
+*All the rights of this project are reserved for Hesam Korki.*

 ## **Goals**